cocktail-fork/cocktail-fork.github.io/README.md

 python standardization.py --fsd50k-path=./FSD50K --fma-path=./FMA --librivox-path=./LibriVox --librispeech-path=./LibiSpeech  --dest-dir=./dest --validate-audio=True
 ```

-<h4 id="scratch">DNR Dataset Compilation</h4>
+<h4 id="scratch">DnR Dataset Compilation</h4>

-Once the three resulting datasets are standardized, we are ready to finally compile DNR.
+Once the three resulting datasets are standardized, we are ready to finally compile DnR.
 At this point you should already have cloned the [dnr-utils](https://www.merl.com/) repository, which contains two key files:

 - `config.py` contains some configuration entries needed by the main script builder.
 You want to set all the appropriate paths pointing to your local datasets and ground truth files in there.
 - The compilation for a given set (here, `train`, `val`, and `eval`) can be executed with `compile_dataset.py`, for example by running the following commands __for each set__: